-We know that where access to technology is a barrier to learning, school will provide printed packs of learning for children to complete at home.
+We know that where access to technology is a barrier to learning, school will provide printed packs of learning for children to complete at home, alongside exercise books being made available to record work.
 These will be made available in the safest way possible.
+Learning packs can be returned on Mondays between 12-3 when families can also collect their next weekly printed pack.